-The UN Mine Action Service (UNMAS) first tried to set standards for the Humanitarian Mine Action (HMA) Industry in 1997 when they organised a conference in Copenhagen and the UN Mine Action Standards were produced.
-The result was idealistic, but unworkable.
+The U.N.
+Mine Action Service (UNMAS) first tried to set standards for the Humanitarian Mine Action (HMA) Industry in 1997 when they organised a conference in Copenhagen and the UN Mine Action Standards were produced.
+Known as the 'Copenhagen Standards', the result was idealistic, but unworkable.
 As quick examples, every demining site required a helicopter CASEVAC and all deminers had to wear bombsuits, helmets and 13mm thick visors.
-These were "safe" in so far as no one could be criticised for setting the bar too low, but not a single UN controlled Mine Action effort could apply the standards they had produced.
+These were 'safe' in so far as no one could be criticised for setting the bar too low, but not a single UN controlled Mine Action effort could apply the standards they had produced.

-The UK's Alistair McAslan won a medal for his work bringing the industry together to draft the first genuinely International standards between 1999 and 2001.
-Amid commercials and NGOs, UN organisations and diplomats, he deliberately brought in elected field people and vocal critics of the industry.
+The U.K.'s Alistair McAslan won an award for his work bringing the industry together to draft the first genuinely International standards between 1999 and 2001.
+Amid commercials and NGOs, U.N. organisations and diplomats, he deliberately brought in elected field people and vocal critics of the industry.
 This helped to make the standards a reflection of what was practical, and so become minimum requirements that everyone should be able to achieve.
-Central to the standards was an agreed definition of what "Clearance" actually meant.
-It did not refer to mines, it referred to areas.
+Central to the International Mine Action Standards (IMAS) was an agreed definition of what ''Clearance' actually meant.
 It did not mean removing most mines from an area.
 It meant clearance of ALL explosive hazards to an agreed depth over that area.

 For the next ten years, the IMAS were steadily improved by a Review Board on which I was elected to serve.
 Impractical requirements were removed and other requirements refined in a way that led to almost all field operatives accepting the IMAS as a baseline.
 This was good for them because every organisation had to achieve a known end result.
 It was also good for the donors who could, at last, have some idea what they were paying for.
-And it was good for UNMAS because they had organised it - but could not be blamed for its failings.
+And it was good for UNMAS because they had organised it but could not be blamed for its failings.

 As long as this is the case, the International Demining Community, and the donors of it, should understand that the authority they have come to grant an international agreement no longer has validity.
-The IMAS are no longer what they claim to be, and the UN bureaucrats in charge are no better qualified to lead Humanitarian Mine Action than they ever were.
+The IMAS are no longer what they claim to be, and the U.N. bureaucrats in charge are no better qualified to lead Humanitarian Mine Action than they ever were.
 Indeed, their failure to apply the IMAS to their own past efforts makes them unlikely custodians of the values of the IMAS in future.

 Just one example of why UNMAS in an inadequate agency to set standards for others is their record in Sudan over recent years.

-To put this story in context, we have to go back some years to GICHD inviting an "interest-group" to draft the mechanical IMAS in which they coined the terms Mechanical Demining and Mechanical Clearance.
-The latter contradicted the definition of clearance in IMAS 09.10 Clearance requirements - but my objection to its use were drowned out by GiHAD lobbying (assisted by the fact that the GiHAD served as secretary to the IMAS Review Board).
+To put this story in context, we have to go back some years to GICHD inviting an '"interest-group' to draft the mechanical IMAS in which they coined the terms 'Mechanical Demining' and 'Mechanical Clearance'.
+The latter contradicted the definition of clearance in IMAS 09.10 Clearance requirements - but my objection to its use were drowned out by GiHAD lobbying (assisted by the fact that the GICHD served as secretary to the IMAS Review Board).

 IMAS 09.10 defines clearance as:

-I argued that, because no existing machine on its own can do this, the use of the term “Clearance machine” was inappropriate and potentially misleading.
-Machines can detonate some devices and some (especially detectors and sifters) may locate all devices, but in that case the "clearance" follows detection and is manual.
-It was suggested by the GiHAD wise-men that this difference was “semantic” and it is – but only in so far as all language based communication is semantic.
+I argued that, because no existing machine on its own can do this, the use of the term 'Clearance machine' was inappropriate and potentially misleading.
+Machines can detonate some devices and some (especially detectors and sifters) may locate all devices, but in that case the 'clearance'" follows detection and is manual.
+It was suggested by the GiHAD wise men that this difference was 'semantic' and it is – but only in so far as all language based communication is semantic.
 Obviously, the IMAS should try to be precise and internally consistent when we expect them to be widely translated.

 Despite having a great deal of support for my views, it took more than four years for me to get IMAS 09:50 Mechanical Demining appropriately revised.

-The new IMAS 09:50 no longer makes reference to "Clearance Machines".
+The new IMAS 09:50 no longer makes reference to 'Clearance Machines'.
 On the follow-up needed behind machines, it now states:

-The 2009 Land Release IMAS formalise what intelligent NGO operators have always done - narrow down the search area and only clear where there are mines.
+The 2009 Land Release IMAS formalised what intelligent NGO operators have always done - narrow down the search area and only clear where there are mines.
 Land without evidence of contamination SHOULD be released without clearance.
 And perhaps the passage of a machine can give confidence that there is no need to clear?
-Where it does, that's fine, as long as that land is not released as "cleared".
-If it is released as "cleared", it puts the demining group at risk of legal liability, increases risk to the end-users and also puts deminers who may have to traverse the area at unnecessary risk.
+Where it does, that's fine, as long as that land is not released as 'cleared'.
+If it is released as 'cleared', it puts the demining group at risk of legal liability, increases risk to the end-users and also puts deminers who may have to traverse the area at unnecessary risk.